philrmass/trimet-quickstop/README.md

 ## Known Bugs and Missing Features

-The app is currently under construction and is not yet a progressive web app.
+The app is currently under construction

 ## Support and Contact Details